 Forms and Documentation Collection Procedures and Deadlines

 Selected students are immediately notified that they have been selected for verification upon submission of their FAFSA in their Student Aid Report (SAR).
 The required information is also listed in the Financial Aid/Net Partner Portal, where students will be able to electronically submit forms and documents.
 The documents typically requested are the Verification Worksheet, Tax Return Transcripts and W2’s, but there may be additional documents requested to clarify discrepant information.
-The verification worksheet must be submitted electronically and additional documents may be uploaded to the Net Partner portal.
+The verification worksheet may be submitted electronically and additional documents may be uploaded to the Net Partner portal.
 Documents may also be sent to our general e-mail address; AMUfinancialaid@avemaria.edu or faxed to 239-280-2559.

 IRS Data Retrieval Tool